-All staff receive awareness and training as part of their induction and subsequently as part of a rolling programme.8
+All staff receive annual SET Information Governance awareness and training as part of their induction and subsequently as part of a rolling programme.8

 Data Security & Protection (IG) Training & Education is now MANDATORY for ALL Trust staff9.
-The Trust has a comprehensive and embedded annual IG Training philosophy.
+The Trust has a comprehensive and embedded annual SET IG Training philosophy.

-All staff, including new starters, locum, temporary, student and contract staff members to complete (or to be in the process of completing) mandated IG training within the Statutory & Essential Training (SET) regime, or an equivalent classroom or work based session, both are entirely based on the Data Security & Protection (DSP) Toolkit Training Materials, and successful completion of the training will be recorded on their ESR Training Record10.
+All staff, including new starters, locum, temporary, student and contract staff members to complete (or to be in the process of completing) mandated IG training within the Statutory & Essential Training (SET) regime, or an equivalent classroom or work based session, both are entirely based on the Data Security & Protection (DSP) Toolkit Training Materials, and successful completion of the training will be recorded on their ESR Training Record 10.